Continue with LinkedIn

 Moz Pro is one of the best entry points into professional SEO for small business owners and solo marketers.
 The combination of an intuitive interface, strong educational resources, and an affordable Starter plan makes it approachable for teams without dedicated SEO expertise.

 If you are managing a single website and need keyword research, rank tracking, and basic site auditing, Moz Pro covers the fundamentals without the complexity of enterprise-grade tools.
+For businesses focused on local search visibility, Moz also offers Moz Local as a dedicated local SEO and listing management solution.

 Moz Pro for Agencies

 Agencies managing 5-15 client accounts will find the Medium and Large plans well-suited to portfolio management.
 The campaign-based structure lets you organize each client separately, and the branded reporting feature (available on Medium and above) allows you to deliver white-labeled SEO reports.
+The Domain Authority metric is also widely recognized by clients, which makes reporting and client communication easier.

 Moz Pro for Enterprise SEO Teams

+For large organizations with complex, multi-domain SEO operations, Moz Pro can serve as a solid foundational toolset – but it may not be sufficient as a standalone solution.
 Enterprise teams that need large-scale rank tracking (5,000+ keywords), deep competitive intelligence, or log file analysis will likely need to supplement Moz Pro with tools like STAT (Moz’s own enterprise rank tracker), Screaming Frog, or a dedicated competitive intelligence platform.

 Moz Pro for SEO Beginners

-If you are just getting started with SEO — whether as a marketer adding SEO to your skill set or a business owner learning the basics — Moz Pro is arguably the most beginner-friendly professional SEO platform available.
+If you are just getting started with SEO – whether as a marketer adding SEO to your skill set or a business owner learning the basics – Moz Pro is arguably the most beginner-friendly professional SEO platform available.
+The Beginner’s Guide to SEO, Moz Academy courses, and Whiteboard Friday videos create a learning path that integrates directly with the tool.
+The Moz Pro free trial gives you 7 days to explore the platform with full access before committing.

-How Moz Pro Compares
+How Moz Pro compares

 The most common question when evaluating Moz Pro is how it stacks up against other leading SEO platforms.
 Here is a quick comparison of Moz Pro against its primary competitors: